farup/llm_finetune/README.md

 One draw back of pipline parallel training is waste of compitational resources as devices needs to wait on previous.

 ### ZeRO - DeepSpeed
+---
-ZERO (zero redundancy optimizer), DeepSpeed a technique created by Microsoft.
+ZERO (zero redundancy optimizer) by DeepSpeed a technique created by Microsoft.

 Sharding (partioning) a model’s parameters, gradients and optimizer states across data parallel workers (gpus/tpus).

-Introduction of the Zero Redundancy Optimizer (ZERO).
 ZERO has 3 stages:

 1. Optimizer states are partitioned across processes.
 2. Gradients are partitioned across processes.
 3. Model parameters are partitioned across the processes.

+Users can decide between which one to use.

-As CPU has much larger memory compared to GPU, the main idea is to offlad tensors back to CPU memory or disk when they are not used.
-Possible to accomodate huge models on a single machine.
+ZERO makes it also possible to offload the sharded model parameters to CPUs or disk, as has much larger memory compared to GPU.
+Tensors offlad to CPU memory or disk when they are not used.
+Enables the possiblity to accomodate huge models on a single machine.

-Also optionally offload the sharded model parameters to CPUs

 https://arxiv.org/abs/1910.02054

 ### FSDP
+---

 Fully-sharded data-parallel (FSDP) is Meta’s version of sharding, inspired by DeepSpeed (stage 3).